radiantlogic-v8/documentation-new/documentation/configuration/global-settings/client-protocols.md

 **Paged Results Control**

 The Paged Results Control allows an LDAP client to retrieve the results of a query in chunks (to control the rate at which search results are returned from the RadiantOne service).
 This feature can be useful when the client has limited resources and may not be able to process the entire result set from a given LDAP query.
 The client should specify the page size (number of entries per chunk) during the initial query.
 For more details on this control, please refer to the LDAP RFC 2696.
-This control can be enabled/disabled from the Control Panel > GLOBAL SETTINGS > Client Protocols > LDAP > Supported Controls sub-section.
-Check the Enable paged results box and click Save.
-Restart the RadiantOne service.
-If you have a cluster deployed, restart the service on all nodes.
+This control is enabled by default.

 The LDAP control ID is 1.2.840.113556.1.4.319.
 If you query the RadiantOne service using an empty base DN (starting point), you should see a supportedControl attribute with the value of 1.2.840.113556.1.4.319.